 Barragem de Bravura

 At Odiáxere village, between Portimão and Lagos, you can follow clear signs for the Barragem de Bravura which leads along country roads and with vast views across the hills, taking you up to the Bravura Dam.
 The dam is fairly impressive to see with a large serene lake of water behind it.

 The Barragem was built in the late 1950s to help relieve water shortages on the coast.
 Today it’s popular with hikers, cyclists and bird watchers.
 You can swim and fish there too, but to fish you do need a licence.
 It’s a great spot for a picnic, with plenty of natural shade, but if you don’t want to bother packing your own lunch, there a good restaurant/bar called Hello Goodbye, next to the parking area.
-There are walks sign posted from the restaurant, including a walk to the damn wall – you can actually walk across the damn.
+There are walks sign posted from the restaurant, including a walk to the dam wall – you can actually walk across the dam.

 Barragem do Funcho

 The Barragem do Funcho is also between Silves and São Bartolomeu de Messines off the EN 124, but a little further east.
 Again it is well sign posted.
 You can follow the sign posts through the village of Amorosa, all the way to the damn, where you can leave your car and walk across this amazing piece of engineering.
 Alternatively, after passing through Amorosa, take a right turn on the bend towards Perdreiras.
 If you’re feeling energetic, park up near the sign post to Vale Bravo on the left and follow the sign post on foot, up the steep hill – when you get to the top, make sure you have your camera ready!